 A Brief Postcard Timeline

 A year after the United States issues its first postage stamp, cards begin being mailed.
 There are no official regulations regarding cards at this time and they are treated as letters.
-These are basically aberrations and are referred to as mailed cards.
+These are basically aberrations and are referred to as mailed cards. or forerunners